sohoapp-developer/frontend-code-assignment/README.md

 ## Bonus points
 - The pages are server-side rendered and are cached in the server
+- The animated loading indicator is done in CSS
 - The application style is built by one of the CSS preprocessors or CSS-in-JS
 - All pages' URL is reusable - meaning it can be copied and pasted on different browser and still shows the same result
 - All pages are SEO optimised